markloboda/MovieLibrary/docs/report.md

 ## Requirements

 ### Repository
-I used a GitHub repository for my version control.
-As I was working alone, I used the main branch that had the production-ready code and the develop branch with development code.
-When development code was ready and tested, I merged the develop branch into the main branch.
-Also added instruction on how to deploy the application and what tools are needed.
+- Used a GitHub repository for my version control.
+- As I was working alone, I used the main branch that had the production-ready code and the develop branch with development code.
+- When development code was ready and tested, I merged the develop branch into the main branch.
+-  Also added instruction on how to deploy the application and what tools are needed.

 ### Microservices and cloud-native applications:
 - I used Visual Studio Code.